baratine/bartil/README.md

 Journaling
 ----------
-Bache services use Baratine's `@Journal` to journal incoming requests before processing them.
+Bartil services use Baratine's `@Journal` to journal incoming requests before processing them.
 In the case of a crash or restart, Baratine will replay the journal for a particular service to bring the service to a consistent state.
 These replayed requests look like normal requests but the service may choose to detect a replay event to handle side-effects.
-In the case of Bache, it doesn't do anything special besides just using the `@Journal` annotation and benefiting from the additional reliability that a journal provides.
+In the case of Bartil, it doesn't do anything special besides just using the `@Journal` annotation and benefiting from the additional reliability that a journal provides.